Golf Tutorials

 2. Thread the uncut belt strap through the belt loops, starting from the buckle end.

 3. Pull it to a comfortable tightness and pinch the strap where it meets the end of the buckle (which isn't attached yet).
-Generally, a good length is for the tip of the belt to reach just pasta the second belt loop on your pants.
+Generally, a good length is for the tip of the belt to reach just past the second belt loop on your pants.

 4. Remember to add about two inches to this measurement.
 This extra length will slide into the buckle clamp.
 Pinch this final spot and mark it clearly.
 When in doubt, always give yourself an extra inch of slack.